KostasValeckas/NTE_IMAGING_PIPELINES/README.md

     pip install -e .

-if you want an editable version.
+if you want an editable version (any changes in the code will be reflected in the installation immedietly).

 To test the installation, run: